 1. Are SecurID tokens FIPS 140-2 compliant?

-The FIPS certificate for the smart chip and OS used in the SID800 can be found here -
+Review the FIPS 140-2 Validation Certificate for the smart chip and OS used in the SID800.

 2. Are SecurID tokens FIPS 197 compliant?

 Yes, the algorithm is FIPS compliant.
 The FIPS 197 standard is synonymous with the Advanced Encryption Standard (AES) algorithm which SecurID utilizes.
 We do not submit our tokens for FIPS certification so they are not certified but the algorithm would pass the test.

 FIPS 201 is a NIST standard specifying both technical requirements and best practices for deploying and using smart cards.
 While originally intended for the US Federal Governments HSPD-12 program, widespread interest in FIPS 201 has emerged both in the US and overseas.
 Many customers initially